Frank Gotch: Legacy

-Legacy

-"The story of American Wrestling at its greatest", Nat Fleischer wrote in 1936, "is the story of the career of its most illustrious champion—Frank Gotch...
+In 1936, Nat Fleischer wrote of Gotch, "The story of American Wrestling at its greatest is the story of the career of its most illustrious champion—Frank Gotch ...
 Gotch was to wrestling history in this country what John L. Sullivan was to boxing.
 He dominated the field.
-Through his extraordinary ability, he gained for wrestling many converts and brought the sport into such favor that it became as big in the promotorial field as boxing".

-As Mark Palmer pointed out, "For starters, George Hackenschmidt and Frank Gotch were major sports superstars of the early 20th century.
+Through his extraordinary ability, he gained for wrestling many converts and brought the sport into such favor that it became as big in the promotorial field as boxing."
+As Mark Palmer observed, "For starters, George Hackenschmidt and Frank Gotch were major sports superstars of the early 20th century.
 Fans of all ages collected cabinet cards and postcards with their images, read their books, and devoured articles about them in newspapers.
 Their epic matches were front-page news around the world—akin to today's Super Bowl or soccer's World Cup in terms of garnering global attention—and helped to launch organized amateur wrestling in the United States in the early part of the 20th century.
-In fact, a large number of high school and college wrestling programs can trace their roots back to the 1910s and 1920s—the era when Hackenschmidt and Gotch were still household names, and highly respected athletes".
+In fact, a large number of high school and college wrestling programs can trace their roots back to the 1910s and 1920s—the era when Hackenschmidt and Gotch were still household names, and highly respected athletes."